np4s/Minesweeper_with_SDL/README.md

 - Left click on a tile to reveal
 - Right click on a tile to place/remove flag
 - Right click on the back icon to return to the menu
-- Right click on the face icon after winning/losing restart the game
+- Right click on the face icon after winning/losing to restart the game